nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to support professionals in navigating their technical careers, including best practices, job preparation, and unique perspectives on the industry.
-This collection of articles covers topics such as effective habits, using humor in tech, and preparing for job interviews to help individuals grow and succeed in their roles.
+The Career Development category provides resources to help technology professionals advance their careers, including best practices, unique perspectives on the industry, and preparation tips for job interviews.
+This category encompasses three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation, offering a range of guidance and insights for career growth and success.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*